AlvaroRodriguezGallardo/src-brokering/example-fn-logging/README.md

 If you are on top of the this folder (one level before):

 ```
-docker build -t image1-fn <folder_version>
+docker build -t image1-fn example-fn-logging
 ```

 In this step, we create an image called `image1-fn` with a created dockerfile, and we specify the directory in wich we have the programme and the dockerfile.
 You must give an argument (image or folder)

 ```
-docker run --name contenedor2-fn -v $(pwd)/<folder_version>/images:/example-fn-logging/images -e FSOURCE='images' image1-fn
+docker run --name contenedor2-fn -v $(pwd)/example-fn-logging/images:/example-fn-logging/images -e FSOURCE='images' image1-fn
 ```

-If you are inside the folder named <folder_version>, you should run
+However, if you are in the folder `example1-fn-logging`, you should run

 ```
-docker run --name contenedor2-fn -v $(pwd)/images:/<folder_version>/images -e FSOURCE='images' image1-fn
+docker run --name contenedor2-fn -v $(pwd)/images:/example-fn-logging/images -e FSOURCE='images' image1-fn
 ```

 We create a conainer called `contenedor2-fn`, and path for mounting the `images` directory is specified.
 Consequently, result will be in that directory.
 We write the image we want in te container too.
 In this example, I specify as argument the folder `images`.
-Remember that the program needs a path since the folder `<folder_version`
+Remember that the program needs a path since the folder `example-fn-logging`

+We create a conainer called `contenedor2-fn`, and path for mounting the `images` directory is specified.
+Consequently, result will be in that directory.
+We write the image we want in te container too.
+In this example, I specify as argument the folder `images`.
+Execution is done in `example-fn-logging`, so it does not appear in path.

 Finally, we have executed the programme, which gets edges of the image (or the images in the folder) and save it in the path specificated.